senx/warp10-docker/README.md

 ```bash
 docker run -d -p 8080:8080 -p 8081:8081 warp10io/warp10:tag
 ```
 ... where tag is the tag specifying the Warp&nbsp;10 version you want.
-See the tab above for relevant tags.

 ## Mapping volume for persistence